Foster Care

 The process to become a foster parent can vary, but it typically takes several months.

-This includes completing the application, attending preservice training sessions, and undergoing a home study.
-Working with an organization like Mentor Foster Care can help streamline the process!
+This includes completing the application, attending preservice sessions, and undergoing a home study.
+Certain elements, such as your preferences for the matching process, can impact the timeline.
+Working with an organization like Mentor Foster Care can help streamline the process.

 What is a home study?

-It includes interviews with your family, an assessment of your lifestyle, and a review of your reasons for wanting to become a foster parent.
+It includes background checks, paperwork, interviews with your family, and a review of your reasons for wanting to become a foster parent.
+A home study ensures that your home meets all requirements and that everything is in order.

 Can I choose the age and gender of the child I foster?